 Marklund Day School uses a holistic approach to enhance physical, social, emotional, and intellectual growth.
 Teachers and therapists learn about students’ individual strengths through assessment, direct observation, and communication with families.

-Provides a highly specialized education experience for students ages 3-21 with mild to complex disabilities, including autism, as well as students with behavioral and medical needs.
+Provides a highly specialized education experience for students ages 3-21 with mild to severe disabilities, as well as students with behavioral and medical needs.

 Provides a 1:3 student-staff ratio, with 6-10 students per classroom.

-Offers an extended school year: Five-hour-a-day summer program allows students to learn year-round.
+Offers an extended school year: Four-hour-a-day summer program allows students to learn year-round.

 Has a dedicated, caring and compassionate staff.